gedeschaines/propNav/README.md

   Animated GIF from threeD rendering for TXYZ.OUT.1243
  </p>

-A 3-DOF point mass kinematic model of a proportional navigation guidance missile written entirely in Python 3; dependent upon only three readily available modules - Numpy, SciPy and Matplotlib.
+A 3-DOF point mass kinematic model of an ideal proportional navigation guidance missile written entirely in Python 3; dependent upon only three readily available modules - Numpy, SciPy and Matplotlib.

 ## Overview ##